 When deciding the best time to visit Nepal, keep in mind what you desire from the trip to Nepal.
 Whatever the reason might be, always prioritize the mountain visibility, clear skies, moderate temperature, and avoid rainy seasons.Nim Prasad Bhatta, Travel Expert / CEO of CoreTreks

 Seasons in Nepal

-Nepal has a wide range of elevations and climates, making it difficult to predict exact weather conditions during certain time of the year.
+Nepal has a wide range of elevations and climates, making it difficult to predict exact weather conditions during certain times of the year.
 The regional differences can make temperature and weather vary tremendously between regions.
-So, considering that, the followings are seasons in Nepal and what you can expect during these times.
+So, considering that the followings are seasons in Nepal and what you can expect during these times.

 Winter in Nepal